 Having regard to the separation distances between proposed and existing dwellings (in excess of 20m at their closest points), there are no existing neighbours considered to be materially affected by the proposed dwellings themselves; insofar as future residents of the proposed development are concerned, the proposed layout is considered to include appropriate relationships between the new dwellings, providing for an acceptable level of amenity, and for the most part complying with the relevant Local Plan and SPD policies.
 Whilst some garden areas would not meet the minimum requirement of the SPD (in terms of total area), it is accepted that, in this instance, the harm that would result from this limited shortfall would not be unacceptable, nor would result in any adverse amenity impacts.
+Further discussion has been held with the applicant on this point and, having regard to the effects resulting from the implementation of changes which could ensure SPD compliance (e.g. "transfer" of space from properties with larger garden areas or relocation of on-plot parking), the view is taken that retention of the scheme as submitted would be preferable overall from a design point of view.

-It is noted that objections have been received from occupiers of the recently undertaken development to Phase D1 with respect to amenity impacts arising from vehicles accessing Phase E1 via the earlier phase (including those associated with noise, dust and fumes).
+It is noted that objections have been received from occupiers of the recently undertaken development to Phase D1 with respect to amenity impacts arising from vehicles accessing Phase E1 via the earlier phase (including those associated with noise, dust, and fumes).
 It is also noted that, given the intention of the applicant to utilise a separate construction access direct from Grange Road, these concerns are principally likely to relate to the impacts of vehicles belonging to occupiers of or visitors to the additional dwellings following their completion.